OleHolmNielsen/Slurm_tools/InfiniBand/README.md

 and if these service involve InfiniBand or Omni-Path networks, they may very likely fail to start correctly.

-This issue has been observed on servers running RHEL 8 (and clones), whereas CentOS 7 seems to start InfiniBand faster and avoid the issue.
+This issue has been observed on servers running RHEL 8 (and EL8 clones).

 If you have configured `Node Health Check` (NHC) to check the InfiniBand ports, the NHC check is going to fail until the InfiniBand ports are up.